 - Our CEO was one of 12 people in the world to testify at the United States FDA on behalf of Luxturna, the first ever FDA approved gene therapy to treat an inherited disease

 - Created a first of it’s kind global registry for CRB1 LCA/RP through a partnership with Sanford University, USA

 - Funding a first ever natural history study to chart the progression of CRB1 LCA/RP

 - Represented on committees, advocacy efforts and the world’s biggest stages for rare disease and ophthalmology research.
 CRBF has been invited to present at ARVO, World Orphan Drug Congress, United States Rare DIsease Day, Bio International, Retina International global committee for advocacy, DIA International Conference

 - Our CEO was awarded the 2019 Champion of Hope Award by Global Genes, one of the highest leadership awards in the rare disease community

 We are families helping families and we believe that this will in turn make the world an incredibly different and wonderful place for those born with degenerative retinal diseases.
 This is a project that will benefit all CRB1 gene families and all retinal degenerative disease cases.

 We are honored that you are here with an interest in our mission.
-We look forward to your helping us achieve the gift of sight for all CRB1 children!
+We look forward to your helping us achieve the gift of sight and/or success without sight for all CRB1 children!